melo/docker-introspect/README.md

 [EC2 instance metadata service](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html).

-The choices made during the design and development of this solution assume the following assumpitons:
+The choices made during the design and development of this solution assume the following assumptions:

 * you have control of the host system where `dockerd` runs;
-* you have no control on how containers are started (ie. you cannot interfere how `docker run` is called);
+* you have no control on how containers are started (i.e. you cannot interfere how `docker run` is called);
 * you can alter the container images that you are going to run to use this service.